everx-labs/ever-sdk/docs/reference/types-and-methods/mod_proofs.md

 Proves that a given transaction's data, which is queried from TONOS API, can be trusted.

 This function requests the corresponding block, checks block proofs, ensures that given transaction exists in the proven block and compares given data with the proven.
 If the given data differs from the proven, the exception will be thrown.
 The input parameter is a single transaction's JSON object (see params description), which was queried from TONOS API using functions such as `net.query`, `net.query_collection` or `net.wait_for_collection`.

-If transaction's BOC and/or `block_id` are not provided in the JSON, they will be queried from TONOS API (in this case it is required to provide at least `id` of transaction).
+If transaction's BOC and/or `block_id` are not provided in the JSON, they will be queried from TONOS API.

 Please note, that joins (like `account`, `in_message`, `out_messages`, etc. in `Transaction` entity) are separated entities and not supported, so function will throw an exception in a case if JSON being checked has such entities in it.

-If `cache_in_local_storage` in config is set to `true` (default), downloaded proofs and master-chain BOCs are saved into the persistent local storage (e.g. file system for native environments or browser's IndexedDB for the web); otherwise all the data is cached only in memory in current client's context and will be lost after destruction of the client.

 For more information about proofs checking, see description of `proof_block_data` function.